 - Big Summer Sales

-Audible launched in January 1995 with a ground-breaking product: the first ever production-volume digital audio player.
+Audible launched in January 1995 with a ground-breaking product: the first-ever production-volume digital audio player.
 This was a full six years before the launch of the iPod, and the player only supported Audible’s own content; all .aa files.
 The company grew slowly but steadily, but never enjoyed the runaway success of rival Apple, and suffered further setbacks with the sudden death of its CEO in 1999.

-Since then, the company has gone from strength to strength and continues on as market leader in the audiobook industry.
+Since then, the company has gone from strength to strength and continues on as a market leader in the audiobook industry.
 Recent exploits include collaborations with celebrities such as Anne Hathaway, Samuel L Jackson, Dustin Hoffman, Kate Winslet and Colin Firth; launching its own version of podcasts, Audible Channels; and the ability to switch seamlessly between audiobooks and Kindle e-books.

 If you’re looking for more student discounts then check out Student Discount Squirrel for the latest deals, offers and bargains.